Arrigoo/cdp-docs/docs/api.md

 * If two identifiers are suppplied and one of them matches an existing profile, the other will be updated.
 * If two identifiers are suppplied and they match two different profiles, an error will be thrown.
 * It is possible to update a dynamic property.
 This means that it can be overridden by incoming events.
-This may be desireable in certain situations, so you have to keep track of that yourself.
+This may be desireable in certain situations and is thus not considered a bug.

 ```bash
 PUT /v1/customer